Iceland tested a 4-day workweek. Employees were productive — and happier, researchers say.

 “This [reduction in hours] shows increased respect for the individual.
 That we are not just machines that just work … all day.
 Then sleep and get back to work.
 [But that] we are persons with desires and private lives, families and hobbies,” said one participant.

-To be able to work less while providing the same level of service and productivity, workers and managers alike made strategic and creative changes to their working patterns and dynamics, constantly rethinking how tasks were completed, and utilizing working hours in a more efficient way.
+To be able to work less while providing the same level of service and productivity, workers and managers alike made strategic and creative changes to their working patterns and dynamics, constantly rethinking how tasks were completed and using working hours in a more efficient way.

-One participant said his co-workers shortened meetings and in some instances, avoided them altogether by instead sending emails or exchanging information electronically.
+One participant said his co-workers shortened meetings and in some instances avoided them altogether by sending emails or exchanging information electronically.

-Other participants said they removed longer coffee breaks to stay focused on their work, with the promise of a shorter workweek motivating workers to complete their tasks more efficiently, the study found.
+Other participants said they removed longer coffee breaks to stay focused on their work, with the promise of a shorter workweek motivating them to complete their tasks more efficiently, the study found.

-The four-day week idea has been gaining ground in countries like New Zealand, Germany and Spain, where a left-wing party announced earlier this year that the government had agreed to test the proposal out in a modest pilot program, the Guardian reported.
+The idea of the four-day week has been gaining ground in countries like New Zealand and Germany, as well as in Spain, where a left-wing party announced earlier this year that the government had agreed to test the proposal in a modest pilot program, the Guardian reported.

-In the United States, companies of all sizes, from PepsiCo and Verizon to nonprofit organizations, are dealing with the risk of burnout by offering pandemic benefits to employees including increased paid time off, flexible work schedules and remote work.
+In the United States, companies of all sizes, from PepsiCo and Verizon to nonprofit organizations, are dealing with the risk of burnout by offering pandemic benefits to employees, including increased paid time off, flexible work schedules and remote work.

 Other companies have also started experimenting with shorter working hours.

 The crowdfunding platform Kickstarter recently announced it will experiment with a four-day workweek next year, the Atlantic reported.
-Buffer, a social media software firm, said last year it would start letting its employees work four days a week, according to the Business Insider.
+Buffer, a social media software firm, said last year it would start letting its employees work four days a week, according to Business Insider.

-Stronge said that while the shift to remote working has given more autonomy to many workers, studies have shown that on average remote workers have seen their workload intensify.
-And, in many cases, they ended up working longer days.
+Stronge said that although the shift to remote working has given more autonomy to many workers, studies have shown that on average, remote workers have seen their load intensify.
+And in many cases they ended up working longer days.

 “This is why it’s important that the conversation around how long we work for, as well as where we work, is growing.
 We can all identify the value of time for ourselves, which is different to controlling how we work,” he said.

-Following the trials’ success in Iceland, trade unions engaged in contract negotiations and achieved permanent reductions in working hours, with roughly 86 percent of Iceland’s entire working population now either implementing shorter weeks or have gained the right to shorten their working hours, according to the report.
+Following the trials’ success in Iceland, trade unions engaged in contract negotiations and achieved permanent reductions in working hours, with approximately 86 percent of Iceland’s entire working population now either implementing shorter weeks or gaining the right to shorten their working hours, according to the report.

-He added that given that newly hired staff in the public sector pay income tax, much of the cost of creating new jobs to take up any slack caused by reduced hours is recouped, which he argued, makes shorter working hours “relatively cheap.”
+Given that newly hired employees in the public sector pay income tax, he added, much of the cost of creating new jobs to take up any slack caused by reduced hours is recouped, which he argued makes shorter working hours “relatively cheap.”

-As other countries experiment and undergo their own trials, and challenges of implementation, both in the public and private sector, Stronge said that the Iceland trials showed that the key to success is to work with the staff “from the ground up throughout the process.”
+As other countries experiment and undergo their own trials and challenges of implementation, in the public and private sectors, Stronge said, the Iceland trials showed that the key to success is to work with the staff “from the ground up throughout the process.”

 “There are many examples emerging within the private sector of 4-day week best practice.
-Celebrating these cases, whilst encouraging others to adopt, will be important as public authorities and trade unions make the case for working time reduction at the same time,” he added.
+Celebrating these cases, whilst encouraging others to adopt, will be important as public authorities and trade unions make the case for working time reduction,” he said.